mrismanaziz/Reforestation/README.md

-## R.I.P. boiled water.
-You will be mist.
+## How do you make holy water?
+You boil the hell out of it.